oracle/node-oracledb/doc/api.md

 For [PL/SQL Associative Array binds](#plsqlindexbybinds)
 a [`maxArraySize`](#executebindParams) property is also required

+Note that before a PL/SQL block returns, all OUT binds should be set to NULL or, for REF CURSORS, to an empty result set.
+See this [GitHub Issue][102].

 #### <a name="outbinds"></a> Accessing OUT Bind Values

 The [`results`](#executecallback) parameter of the `execute()`